sap-tutorials/Tutorials/tutorials/ws-local-configuration/ws-local-configuration.md

-### Create profile and provider system in System B
+### Create a profile and a provider system in system B

 In system B, Repeat step 3 with the same settings as in system A, and 5 with the provider system settings below.
 Do not repeat step 4.